CEED/libCEED/examples/fluids/README.md

   - string
 :::

-#### Newtonian Wave
+#### Gaussian Wave

-The newtonian wave problem has the following command-line options in addition to the Newtonian Ideal Gas options:
+The gaussian wave problem has the following command-line options in addition to the Newtonian Ideal Gas options:

-:::{list-table} Newtonian Wave Runtime Options
+:::{list-table} Gaussian Wave Runtime Options
 :header-rows: 1

 * - Option